 At Superscript, we offer both courier and haulage insurance.
 Simply click on 'Start your quote' and search for your main business activity.

 There are three levels of public liability cover that you can buy – £1m, £2m and £5m.
 The one you choose will be dependent on the risks you face within your work and how a claim could play out if one was made.

 For instance, as a courier, you will often encounter members of the public.
 If an accident happened which left someone you were delivering to injured or their property was damaged and they made a claim, a legal battle and compensation could cost millions.

 With this in mind, it's worth thinking about the types of claims that could affect you and how much they could potentially cost, so you can accurately calculate the level of cover you need.

 As a delivery driver who's regularly in contact with the public, the most important type of business insurance to consider is public liability cover.
 It provides financial support if a member of the public made a claim against you for accidental injury or property damage.

-If you employ people, from temporary couriers to a team of dedicated delivery drivers, you are legally required to have employers liability insurance in the UK.
+If you employ people, from temporary couriers to a team of dedicated delivery drivers, you are likely to be legally required to have employers' liability insurance in the UK.

 Authorised by the FCA